mzattera/predictive-powers/docs/index.md

 #### Tools

-Tools are additional functionality that an agent can access at any time, when needed to execute a task.
+Tools are additional functionalities that an agent can access at any time, when needed to execute a task.

-In the OpenAI API, there are few tools available to agents using the [assistants](https://platform.openai.com/docs/api-reference/assistants/createAssistant)
- API (retrieval and code interpreter, see below).
-In addition, both assistants and [chat](https://platform.openai.com/docs/api-reference/chat) APIs allow developers to write their own tools and access them through a "[function call](https://platform.openai.com/docs/guides/function-calling)" mechanism.
-Currently, there are two different type of function calls:

-  * "Single" function calling allows you to provide the model with a list of functions to be called, the model calls one function at a time, that is, the model response is either simple text or a single function call.
-    This mode is deprecated and supported on the following models (at the time of writing):
-	  * gpt-4
-	  * gpt-4-0613
-	  * gpt-3.5-turbo
-	  * gpt-3.5-turbo-0613

-  * "Parallel" function calling (or "tool calls") allows developers to provide a list of tools, of which functions are just a specific case.
-     Models supporting parallel function calls can return multiple tool invocations in a single response, improving efficiency.
-     Parallel function calling mode is supported on the following models (at the time of writing):
-	  * gpt-4-1106-preview
-	  * gpt-3.5-turbo-1106

-These two modes of operation are not compatible, and they require different ways of accessing them from your API calls;
-trying to use a mode not supported by a model causes errors.
-This adds complexity to the code that uses function calling and makes more difficult to switch between models.
-Luckily, `predictive-powers` library provides an abstraction layer on top of function calls, allowing you to treat all the models in the same way, regardless whether they support single or parallel function calls.
+`predictive-powers` library provides an abstraction layer on top of function calls, allowing you to treat all the models in the same way For example, while using OpneAI models, you do not need to know whether your model uses "old" function call (single function call) mode or the "newest" tool call mode (parallel function calls).

-In `predictive-powers`, a tool must implement the `Tool` interface; the interface exposes method to describe what the tool does and what parameters it needs to be invoked.
+All tool must implement the `Tool` interface which exposes method to describe what the tool does and what parameters it needs.
 An abstract implementation of `Tool` is available, to provide some boilerplate code (see `AbstractTool`).

 To allow agents to use tools, they must be wrapped into a `Capability` which needs to be attached to the agent.
 Capabilities allow tools that work together to be grouped into a single functionality.
-Future version of the library will provide a set of out-of-the box capabilities.

-An agent with attached capabilities can decide at any time in the conversation to invoke one or more of the tools it can access.
+An agent with attached capabilities can decide at any time to invoke one or more of the tools it can access.
 When this happens, the chat message returned by the agent will contain one or more parts which are instances of `ToolCall`;
 each call will indicate the tool being invoked and the parameters to pass to it.
 It is the developer's responsibility to execute the tool calls and return results to the agent, using a `ToolCallResult`.

 The below code exemplifies the entire process of creating a custom tool, making it accessible to an agent, and handling corresponding calls.
-It starts by creating a tool (`GetCurrentWeatherTool`) that returns the weather in a given location, provided by the agent.
+It starts by creating a tool (`GetCurrentWeatherTool`) that returns the weather in a given location provided by the agent.
 Notice that, to define function parameters, we use schema annotations on an ad-hoc class; alternatively, you can create a list of `ToolParameter`s, if you find that more convenient.
 The code then adds the function to a capability that is attached to the agent.